 HB 2552 requires the Secretary of Health and Environment to adopt rules and regulations to carry out provisions regarding payment deadlines in any contract between the Kansas Medical Assistance Program and any managed care organization and penalties.
-The bill requires such contracts to require the allowed amount on all clean claims to be fully paid or denied within 30 days after receipt and the allowed amount on all other claims be fully paid or denied within 90 days after receipt. (heard March 13, 2015)
+The bill requires such contracts to require the allowed amount on all clean claims to be fully paid or denied within 30 days after receipt and the allowed amount on all other claims be fully paid or denied within 90 days after receipt.
+(The corresponding rules and regulations were heard at the March 13, 2015, meeting.)